Big Data Analytics Tools Buyer's Guide

 In a large scale operation, several individuals may be apart of analyzing or experimenting with data.
 There’s a lot of tiny moving parts, and someone can change a data set on the fly.
 Version control offers users the chance to revert their old set back to a certain point, or even keep separate versions to experiment on, without polluting or diluting the primary set.

 Data governance is an essential tool for any big data software.
 It gives you more granular control and allows you to closely follow privacy regulations like the GDPR.
-Some big data systems even allows you to pseudonymize right in the software, making your agency more privacy friendly and regulation compliant.
+Some big data systems even allow you to pseudonymize right in the software, making your agency more privacy-friendly and regulation compliant.

 R is the programming language of statisticians and data scientists.
 It allows capable users to run complex and original algorithms.
 By having R in your big data software, you give yourself greater flexibility and potential when handling intel.
 In addition to being able to perform more complex functions, you also make scaling up your business and software much easier.